tremberic/Webinar_2025_08_ai-agents-snowflakev3/ARCHITECTURE.md

 The entire backend, including data storage, processing, and artificial intelligence capabilities, is powered by [Snowflake](https://www.snowflake.com/).
 The Streamlit application connects to Snowflake to execute queries, run AI models, and interact with external APIs through Snowflake's external access integrations.

+## Implementation Summary
+The Streamlit frontend exposes three primary pages—Customers List, New Requests, and Prospecting Chat—each interacting with Snowflake as the single backend via secure integrations and Cortex AI tooling.

+-   **Customers List** queries CUSTOMERS_WEBINAR_202508 for customer data, geocodes addresses through the HERE API, and renders locations on a map.
+-   New Requests pulls unread emails from emails_webinar_202508.
+For each email body, SNOWFLAKE.CORTEX.COMPLETE is invoked to parse and extract structured request fields (e.g., container format, quantity, date needed) and extract_addresses is used to prefill delivery addresses.
+Parsed data is presented for user review/approval.
+-   **Prospecting Chat** first evaluates whether the user query contains one or two addresses.
+If so, it handles geocoding/routing via the HERE API and then, after re-extracting, enriches the first detected address with demographic data from the Precisely API.
+If no address is present, the query is forwarded to the Cortex Agent.
+The agent dynamically decides between:
+    -   **Cortex Analyst** for converting natural language metric queries into SQL against sales_metrics,
+    -   **Cortex Search** for semantic retrieval from sales_conversations,
+    -   or a **fallback general completion** when structured intent cannot be resolved.
+Results, relevant transcript snippets, and any enriched or mapped data are returned to the user in the chat interface.
+-   All external API calls (HERE and Precisely) are performed via Snowflake External Access Integrations with secrets stored securely.
+The sales_conversation_search Cortex Search service indexes transcript text to support semantic lookups.
+This summary reflects the live decision tree and enrichment logic in the implementation, including the fact that Precisely enrichment is applied only to the first extracted address when present.

 ## AI Elements (Snowflake Cortex)

 The application's intelligence is driven by several features of **Snowflake Cortex**.
 These AI capabilities are used to understand natural language, search through unstructured data, and automate data extraction.